ridiculousfish/libdivide/README.md

 the compiler is even able to move the branches outside the body of the loop hence completely eliminating the branches, this is called loop-invariant code motion.

-If however you are e.g. iterating over an array of dividers the CPU will not accurately predict the branches and this will deteriorate performance.
-For this use case the branchfree divider type will often run significantly faster, it computes the integer division without use of any branches.
+libdivide also has a branchfree divider type which computes the integer division without using any branch instructions.
+The branchfree divider generally uses a few more instructions than the default branchfull divider.
+The main use case for the branchfree divider is when you have an array of different divisors and you need to iterate over the divisors.
+In this case the default branchfull divider would exhibit poor performance as the CPU won't be able to correctly predict the branches.

 ```C++
 #include "libdivide.h"